cirello-io/dynamolock/README.md

 The package level documentation comment has an example of how to use this package.
 Here is some example code to get you started:

+First you have to create the table and wait for DynamoDB to complete:
 ```Go
 package main